Cook Islands

 Facts and Pictures

-There are some excellent places online to look for facts and information about the history, peoples and culture of the Cook Islands.
+Here are some excellent places to look for facts and information about the history, peoples and culture of the Cook Islands.

 This is a trusted news website and a great place to find factual and current information.

-- You will find some brief facts about the Cook Islands, as well as some key dates.
-This result can be expanded to give a full timeline of the Cook Islands.
+• You will find some brief facts, as well as some key dates in the history of the Cook Islands.

 Daily Life

 This section has information about how the Cook Island people live their lives.
-While some parts of their daily life is the same as New Zealand, some areas will be different from how you live.
+While some parts of their daily life are the same as in New Zealand, some areas will be different from how they live.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.